agitso/login/README.md

-login
+Ag.Login
 =====

-TYPO3 Flow package enriching login to cover profile information.
+TYPO3 Flow package enriching the built-in account to cover profile information such as name, image etc.